gridsingularity/gsy-e/wiki/docs/faq.md

-This list of frequently asked questions (faq) is updated gradually, by adding the questions that come up on our [gitter](https://gitter.im/D3A-community/welcome) / [slack](https://join.slack.com/t/gsycommunity/shared_invite/zt-cksg629e-ClRPNV7TkW_cTOxDdlaz1Q)  community chat
+This list of frequently asked questions (faq) is updated gradually, by adding the questions that come up on our [Slack](https://join.slack.com/t/gsycommunity/shared_invite/zt-cksg629e-ClRPNV7TkW_cTOxDdlaz1Q) community chat (gsycommunity.slack.com).
+Our [gitter](https://gitter.im/D3A-community/welcome) has been replaced with our Slack community.

 # D3A Functionality